beyondgrep/ack2/DESIGN.md

 of filenames before searching, and this can be a performance hit.
 In fact, it can kill ack entirely on directories with absurdly large numbers of files in them.

+## Why not make ack use /usr/bin/env in the shebang instead of /usr/bin/perl?

+The Perl toolchain takes care of the shebang at install time.